Most interesting landmarks of Cook Islands

 Described landmarks of Cook Islands

 The diverse Cook Islands represent a true spirit of southern seas – on many of these islands people still are living slow paced and tasty lives amidst beautiful scenery.
-As always, there is the other side of coin: frequent warfare in the past, terrible hurricanes and worries about rising sea level.
+As always, there is the other side of the coin: frequent warfare in the past, terrible hurricanes, and worries about rising sea level.
 Islands are associated with New Zealand – but nevertheless they represent an independent nation.

 Featured: Ara Metua – ancient Polynesian road

 The ancient Polynesian road – Ara Metua – still exists and is in use.
 But it has changed beyond the recognition, turning from unique megalithic monument into (almost) usual road.